-- The regional center, acting as the manager of the new commercial enterprise (NCE), will work with marketers and other agents to attract and secure foreign investors for the EB-5 project.
-An experienced and legitimate regional center will conduct due diligence and ensure that the loan complies with the requirements of the EB-5 Program as well as U.S. securities laws and the laws of investors’ countries of origin.
+The regional center, acting as the manager of the new commercial enterprise (NCE), will work with marketers and other agents to attract and secure foreign investors for the EB-5 project.
+An experienced and legitimate regional center will conduct due diligence and ensure that the loan complies with the requirements of the EB-5 program, U.S. securities laws, and the laws of investors’ countries of origin.

-- The EB-5 investor will make an investment of $1,000,000 in the NCE as required by the EB-5 Program.
-This required amount falls to $500,000 if the EB-5 project is in a targeted employment area (TEA), meaning a rural area with a low population or an area with a high unemployment rate.
+The EB-5 investor will make an investment of $1,800,000 in the NCE as required by the EB-5 program.
+This required amount falls to $900,000 if the EB-5 project is in a targeted employment area (TEA), meaning a rural area with a low population or an area with a high unemployment rate.
 This amount is placed into escrow until it is released to the borrower, the job-creating entity (JCE).
 Along with the investment amount, the investor will typically pay a subscription fee to cover costs associated with filing the I-526 petition for conditional permanent residence.

-- The regional center, or a separate lending company, will administer the loan of the investment amount to the JCE, which will draw on the funds as necessary according to the project plan.
+The regional center, or a separate lending company, will administer the loan of the investment amount to the JCE, which will draw on the funds as necessary according to the project plan.
 The regional center, NCE, and JCE will agree on the terms of the loan, such as the maturity date, interest rate, and prepayment restrictions or requirements.
-Documents to these effect include the loan agreement as well as a promissory note and loan security document, among others detailed in the sections below.
+Documents to this effect include the loan agreement, a promissory note, and a loan security document, among others detailed in the sections below.
 As part of these agreements, the JCE may grant the NCE a security interest in its assets or may make a guarantee of completion or repayment in the event of an I-526 denial or other agreed circumstances, and these guarantees must also be reflected in the loan agreement.

 Structuring an EB-5 Loan Agreement